ember-cli-deploy/ember-cli-deploy/docs/docs/v1.0.x/in-repo-plugins.md

 Generate the plugin
 -------------------

 First, use the handy ember-cli generator for creating an in-repo-addon.
-Don't forget to name the plugin starting with `ember-cli-deploy-`.

 ```sh
 ember generate in-repo-addon ember-cli-deploy-my-funky-plugin